ntbrock/bobino/README.md

-bobino
+BOBino
 ======

-BOBino is an open source, educational, environmental sensor program developed in Charleston, SC.
+BOBino is an open source, educational, environmental sensor kit developed in Charleston, SC.
+BOBino is built on Arduino open source hardware and intended to increase learning in electronics, data collection, and statistical analysis for students.

 ## Getting started quickly?